Striving for more money? Looking for love? Success? Effective goal setting is somewhat of an art.

-If your goal is to save money you can use a savings tracker.
-If your goal is to eat healthier, you can keep a food log!
+If your goal is to save money, you can use a savings tracker.
+If your goal is to eat healthier, you can keep a food log.

-Commit to checking in each week or month to see how you’re progressing towards your goals!
+Commit to checking in each week or month to see how you’re progressing towards your goals.

-Review and revise
+Review and Revise

-What if you are tracking your progress but you’re not actually making any progress?
+What if you are tracking your progress, but you’re not actually making any progress?
 Where do you go from there?
-Goal setting is not a once and done feat.
-It requires constant tweaking!
+Goal setting is not a once-and-done feat – it requires constant tweaking.

-Lack of progress usually means one of two things: either you’re not taking the necessary steps required to reach your goal or you need to change your trajectory!
+Lack of progress usually means one of two things: either you’re not taking the necessary steps required to reach your goal, or you need to change your trajectory.

 Determine a schedule to revise and review your goals.
-Some people commit to a daily review or maybe weekly or monthly would work better for you?
+Some people commit to a daily review, or maybe weekly or monthly would work better for you.
 When you review your goals, set benchmarks where you expect to be in a certain amount of time.

-Check your goals against the S.M.A.R.T. method again and be sure they still meet the qualifications!
-Make sure they continue to align with your values as a person and review your why.
+Check your goals against the S.M.A.R.T. method again, and be sure they still meet the qualifications!
+Make sure they continue to align with your values as a person, and review your why.

-“When your why is clear, the how is easy”.
-(This is a great resource if you need help finding your why) During the frustrating times where you feel your willpower waver, your “why” will push you through and keep you moving forward!
+When your why is clear, the how is easy.
+During the frustrating times when you feel your willpower waver, your “why” will push you through and keep you moving forward.

-And that’s ok!
+And that’s ok.

-Revising your goals will help keep them fresh and renew your motivation!
+Revising your goals will help keep them fresh and renew your motivation.

 It can be very frustrating when you feel like you are not reaching your goals.
 It is important to focus on the journey as a whole.

-Instead, focus on how far you’ve come!
-Focus on the new habits you’ve created!
+Instead, focus on how far you’ve come.
+Focus on the new habits you’ve created.
 Focus on doing just a little better each day, and focus on taking action.
-If perfection is your goal, you’ll never achieve it and you’ll always feel like a failure.
+If perfection is your goal, you’ll never achieve it, and you’ll always feel like a failure.